Cassandra and I are delighted to have been invited by Simon Costin to do a workshop on the 7th September 2019 at the Museum of Witchcraft and Magic.

 After this exercise they were each given a Tarot card to study and the opportunity to relate to the group what they see within the card rather than the meanings they may have read in Tarot books.
 This exercised their powers of observation and once again gave insight as to their development.

 The group members were eager for the Sea Sorcery part of the workshop.
 We discussed the history of sea witchery, how they utilise the elements in their work as well as the hidden and unpredictable powers of sea spirits.

 The group were fascinated by the discussion on shore life and the vast variety of sea shells, their uses around the home, worn by people as adornments and in charms and spells.
 I passed some of the shells around so each person can feel their energy and the ones that may resonate with them.

 I introduced the concept of ‘mermaid’s purses’ ( cases for dogfish eggs) and how they are useful containers for ‘sigil’ spells.

 We also discussed the vast subject of pearls. their production and their magical uses.

-The group members were inspired to begin their own shell collection after returning home.
+The group members were then inspired to begin their own shell collection.

 On Saturday evening when the group returned to us they were shown by Cassandra how to construct Sigils.
 These were used by the group for their personal sea spells.
 They were given a choice between using a flat oyster shell or mermaids purses.
 We blessed their spells at the hearth and as the sun began its descent we visited Sennen Cove to work by the sea on a beautiful summer evening.
 Cassandra built a small fire and one of the group collected some sea water.